abdullah-afzal/medusa-plugin-static-pages/README.md

 Breaking changes are very likely to occur.

-## Features
+## Functionality

-- Pages can be queried by handle or id.
-- CRUD pages will be display at admin side
+- Create and manage static pages for your medusa store

 ## Add Plugin Configuration